netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    The document uses the following definitions and acronyms defined in {{!RFC8519}}:

-   * ACE
+   * Access Control Entry (ACE)

-   * ACL
+   * Access Control List (ACL)

-   The follow term are used throughout this document:
+   The follow terms are used throughout this document:

    * User group based ACL (UCL): A YANG data model for policy-based network access control that specifies an extension to the IETF ACL model defined in RFC 8519.